Why You Might Want A Professional to Manage Your Investments

 The fee you pay your financial advisor might increase if your IRA balance—but not your 401(k) balance—goes up.

-You won’t be required to take Required Minimum Distributions from your current 401(k) starting at age 73 as long as you’re still working.
+You won’t be required to take Required Minimum Distributions from your 401(k) starting at age 73 as long as you’re still working.
 You will, from an IRA.
 (I know, I know, this is a Very Long Time From Now.)

 You usually have a broader selection of investment options in an IRA.
 (This can sometimes be a “con,” what with analysis paralysis and some very inappropriate investment options available to you.)